Modesto Man, 46, Killed In Chaotic Ceres Crash

 The driver, 46-year-old Modesto resident Leodegario Mendez Gonzalez, was soon pronounced dead at the scene by medics.

 Investigators now believe that Gonzalez was originally in the drive-thru of a KFC nearby.
-For some reason, he tried to step out of the vehicle – but that’s when the pickup started rolling forward.READ MORE: 1 Dead, 2 Injured In Separate Falls During Phish Concert In San Francisco
+For some reason, he tried to step out of the vehicle – but that’s when the pickup started rolling forward.READ MORE: Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 Gonzalez jumped back into the pickup, but it then crashed into the corner of the KFC.
 The pickup then accelerated out of the drive-thru and crashed into a curb that separated the restaurant parking lot from the off-ramp.